-Best Foldable Phones: The Top Folding Smartphones that you can buy right now
+Best Foldable Phones: The Top Folding Smartphones that you can buy in July 2021

 If you’re still doubting the need or practicality of the foldable phone, it may be time to reconsider.
-Recent foldable offerings from Samsung and Huawei have improved drastically over the first generation, and there are even reliable sources that say Apple will jump on the foldable bandwagon in just two years’ time.
+Samsung’s Galaxy Z Fold 2 has been critically acclaimed, and it’s looking like the upcoming Z Fold 3 and Z Flip 3 will bring further refinement and innovation.
+Across the globe, Huawei and Xiaomi have each released impressive foldables too — albeit for the China market only.
+There are rumors OPPO will have a foldable later this year, and even reliable sources that say Apple will jump on the foldable bandwagon in just two years’ time.

-While 2021 has seen some excellent slab smartphones, there’s a very good chance that the future of mobile is foldable.
-If you want in right now, the good news is there are already some very capable and polished devices out, and there will be several more to come in the future.
+The point is, while 2021 has given us some excellent slab smartphones, the industry all believe the future of mobile is foldable.
+If you want in right now, there are already some capable devices out.
 We here at XDA have tested every foldable phone so far — including those hard-to-find ones that are only sold in China — so this is our expert guide on the best foldable phones you can buy right now.
 And of course, if you want to stick with a slab phone, we have a guide on the best Android phones to consider too.

-Samsung is the innovator of the foldable phone, and the Galaxy Z Fold 2 is still the best overall foldable, despite it being older than most phones on this list.
-Several of us at XDA (and our sister site PocketNow) own one and are still in love with it eight months later.
+Samsung is the innovator of the foldable phone, and the Galaxy Z Fold 2 is still the best overall foldable, despite it being the oldest device on this list.
+Several of us at XDA and sister site PocketNow purchased one and are still in love with it almost a year later.

 The Galaxy Z Fold 2, when folded, is a relatively small, candy-bar-shaped device that can be used with one hand easily.
 Open it up, and you get a 7.6-inch, 120Hz bendable OLED display that doubles as a mini-tablet.
 Samsung’s software is polished enough that the phone works great in both forms — barring the occasional scaling issues that affect mostly Instagram.